 Bob - 10-Sep-20 @ 4:09 PM

 Hi, I'm hoping someone can help.
 My elliotti cichlids bred not long ago and I left them to raise the babies by themselves.They babies are now one inch long and are doing well but now my male is constantly attacking the female.
 I've taken him out for a few days at a time but after a few days he starts harassing her again.
 I don't really have the tank space to be moving fish around and was just wondering if he's doing it cause he wants to mate again ?
+Thanks Lee

 Lee - 16-Aug-20 @ 3:54 AM

-I am taking care of my Dad's fish since he passed away back in January.I know how to clean the tank and such but I am not familiar with tropical fish behavior.There were four angelfish and one just passed on Saturday.Anyway, since there are three left now, two of the angelfish seem to be ganging up on the third angelfish and keep backing it into a corner in the tank.I'm not sure what to do.One of the angelfish that has been part of the bullying has been laying eggs recently but has since eaten all of the eggs, so I'm not sure if that could be the issue.Any advice would be appreciated!
+Hello, I am taking care of my Dad's fish since he passed away back in January.I know how to clean the tank and such but I am not familiar with tropical fish behavior.There were four angelfish and one just passed on Saturday.Anyway, since there are three left now, two of the angelfish seem to be ganging up on the third angelfish and keep backing it into a corner in the tank.I'm not sure what to do.One of the angelfish that has been part of the bullying has been laying eggs recently but has since eaten all of the eggs, so I'm not sure if that could be the issue.Any advice would be appreciated!
+Thank you!

 Ruthie - 3-Aug-20 @ 4:22 PM

-I needed to clean that small tank, so, thought I would give him a shot in the 20 gallon.
+So, I have this big blue gourami.
+A couple years ago he suddenly go aggressive in chasing and forcing all the other fish into small zones.
+Not nipping, just chasing.
+I had to move him to a 6 gallon tank with some red plattys, never bothered them.
+Had no probs with chasing in that tank I needed to clean that small tank, so, thought I would give him a shot in the 20 gallon.
 Was OK for a few days, some fun chasing of the 2 golden gouramis.
 But, then, chasing the golden barbs, red tetras, coreys, and even the platys that were in the small tank with him.
 Now they are all in like 1/4 of the tank.
 Still not nipping, just bullying.
 I don't want all those fish limited to such a small area.
+I've rearranged everything once, will try a few more times just to confuse him, see how it goes.
+I really don't want a second tank.
+Any other ideas?
+They are well fed.
+I have a big live plant and some hiding spots.

 Wteach - 7-Jul-20 @ 6:41 PM